 A Dynamic Development

-Conventional library preparation methods demand multiple incubations interrupted by cumbersome pipetting steps. seqwell’s ExpressPlex™ transformational library prep technology is our solution, and it is now available for early access.4
+Conventional library preparation methods demand multiple incubations interrupted by cumbersome pipetting steps. seqwell’s ExpressPlex™ transformational library prep technology is our solution.

 ExpressPlex can automate protocols by cutting workflows to 90 minutes.
 The simplicity of this workflow makes it uniquely well-suited for manual, automated, and miniaturized library prep from plasmids and PCR products.4